Edinburgh-Genome-Foundry/tatapov/README.rst

 If one of these diagonal square pairs appears lighter than the others, it means that the corresponding overhang has weak self-annealing (risk of having no assembly).
 A color square in the diagonal means that the overhang can anneal with itself (palindromic).
+The Matplotlib colormap is specified with the `plot_color` parameter.

 The following datasets are available (see the publications for more details):